nvdaaddons/DevGuide/readme.md

 Q. I have a script which calls a function that runs for a long time, and I cannot run NVDA commands when my script runs.
 One way to fix this is using threads (separate, independent  operations in a program) via Python's threading module.
 In order to do this, create a method which you know will run for a long time, then from the script which calls this method, create a new thread (see Python's threading module documentation) that'll be in charge of running this method.
 This way other NVDA commands can be performed while the add-on method does its work (see Google Speech Recognition module for an example code).

+Q. I would like to port a module written in Python 3 syntax for use as an NVDA add-on.
+This cannot be done easily.
+One handy module for this purpose is six, which allows running Python 2 and 3 code.
+NvDA itself uses Python 2 as WXPython uses Python 2, and until WXPython is rewritten to support Python 3, you cannot run Python 3 code in NVDA.

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.